Laravel Route Model Binding Best Practices for Cleaner Code

 If you're binding multiple models and loading relationships in each resolver, you might hit N+1 territory without realizing it.
 Profile your routes in development using Laravel Debugbar or Telescope to catch these issues early.

-For read heavy endpoints, consider whether you actually need the full model.
-Sometimes you can skip binding entirely and work with IDs directly for specific operations.
+For read-heavy endpoints, consider whether you actually need the full model.
+Sometimes you can skip binding entirely and work with IDs directly for specific operations like deleting or counting.

 Wrapping Up

 Route model binding is one of those features that makes Laravel feel magical.
-Once you get comfortable with implicit binding, custom keys, and scoped bindings, your controllers become dramatically cleaner.
+Once you get comfortable with implicit binding, custom keys, enum binding, and scoped bindings, your controllers become dramatically cleaner.

 The patterns I've covered here have served me well across multiple production applications.
 They'll save you time and eliminate entire categories of bugs related to model fetching and authorization.